Barry Docks: Boom years

 There was a coal boom between 1890 and 1914, and the dockyard business was immediately successful.
 By the end of 1889 Barry had exported 1.073 e6LT.
 In 1890 the docks shipped 3.192 e6LT.
-In 1891 the Barry Dock & Railway Company was renamed the Barry Railway Company.
+In 1891 the Barry Dock and Railway Company was renamed the Barry Railway Company.
 The chairman was Lord Windsor, who owned much of the land.
 David Davies was deputy chairman and responsible for running the company.
 3,000 ships used the dock in 1899, taking 7 e6LT of coal.
 In 1903 the docks shipped 9 e6LT.
 Only 10% of the coal went to other ports in Britain and Ireland.
 Most went overseas for use in steam engines.
 The main export markets were France, the Mediterranean, the Black Sea, West Africa and South America.
 Smokeless Welsh coal exported from Barry Docks was in great demand by the Royal Navy at their stations all over the world.

 In 1896 a spur line was built to a new railway station on the Barry Island, which quickly developed as a day trip resort with eating places, shops, and in 1912 a funfair with rides.
 P & A Campbell started to operate paddleboat cruises from a pier at the Barry Docks entrance tidal harbour, and were followed by cruises run by the Barry Railway Company.
 Peter and Alex Campbell of Penarth bought the Barry Railway's Red Funnel Paddle Steamers in 1911.

 Aside from coal, Barry exported timber and small quantities of pig iron, wood, pulp, silver sand, zinc, and iron ore.
-A timber business was started in the town in 1888 by J.C.
-Meggitt of Wolverhampton, and in the 1890s gypsum, railway sleepers, flints, and rice began to be exported.
+A timber business was started in the town in 1888 by J. C. Meggitt of Wolverhampton, and in the 1890s gypsum, railway sleepers, flints, and rice began to be exported.
 The Barry Company made a considerable effort to attract firms to the dock area, but with limited success.
 Although J. Arthur Rank, a milling company which produced flour and animal stuffs, was established in 1906 on the dockside, an attempt by the Barry Company in 1910 and 1911 to make an agreement with Lord Ashby St. Ledger to open up land on the eastern dock area towards Sully to host steel manufacturers from the Midlands proved fruitless.